bradleyboehmke/bradleyboehmke/tutorials/descriptives_numeric.md

 ## 5      Aaron Crow  Kansas City Royals  Pitcher  1400000
 ## 6    Aaron Harang    San Diego Padres  Pitcher  3500000
 {% endhighlight %}

+In addition, the packages we will leverage include the following:

+{% highlight r %}
+library(moments)        # for calculating the skew and kurtosis library(outliers)       # identifying and extracting outliers library(ggplot2)        # for generating visualizations
+{% endhighlight %}

+&#9755; *See [Working with packages](http://bradleyboehmke.github.io/tutorials/basics/packages/) for more information on installing, loading, and getting help with packages.*

 <br>